 I recently posted some photos on Instagram of Orton Gillingham Phonics activities that I’ve been doing with my students.
-As a classroom teacher we’ve always used word families and reviewed vowel sounds in a million different ways, but as the reading specialist I’ve learned while our previous way works for probably 85% of our kids, the other 15% learn them for the moment, but never really master the sounds or truly have an understanding for the way words work.
+As a classroom teacher we’ve always used word families and reviewed vowel sounds in a million different ways.
+As the reading specialist, I’ve learned while our previous way works for probably 85% of our kids, the other 15% learn them for the moment.
+I’ve never really mastered the sounds or truly have an understanding for the way words work.
 While Orton has often been used strictly for intervention purposes, The Institute for Multi-Sensory Education, where I was trained, has developed training for use of these activities in the whole class setting.
-Our teachers are using many of the Orton methods in their classrooms and seeing success they haven’t seen in the past, even after just five weeks of school.
+Our teachers are using many of the Orton methods in their classrooms.
+They are seeing success they haven’t seen in the past, even after just five weeks of school.

 Teacher says: /a/.
 The students would then hold up the A and say, A says /a/.
 You can continue by saying short vowel sounds and scanning the room as students hold up the vowel that says that sound.
 After reviewing the short vowel sounds, you can then move on to a bit harder skill.
 The teacher would now say a chunk, such as /et/.
 The students would then hold up the E and say, E says /e/.
 The teacher could say /ug/ and the students would then hold up the U and say U says /u/.
 Finally to further challenge your students you give a short vowel word.
 The teacher may say: pot.
 The students would then hold up the O and say, O says /o/.
 This is a great way to quickly scan your room and not only see the students that know their vowel sounds but also those who can isolate the vowel sounds in words.
 To grab vowel tents for your kiddos CLICK HERE!